mukaiizawa/Paren/man/man7/man-pages.md

 ### OPTIONS
 A description of the command-line options accepted by a program and how they change its behavior.

-This section should appear only for Section 1 and 8 manual pages.
+This section should appear only for Section 1 and 7 manual pages.

 ### RETURN VALUE
-For Section 2 and 3 pages, this section gives a list of the values the library routine will return to the caller and the conditions that cause these values to be returned.
+For Section 3 pages, this section gives a list of the values the library routine will return to the caller and the conditions that cause these values to be returned.

 ### ERRORS
-For Section 2 and 3 manual pages, this is a list of the values that may be placed in errno in the event of an error, along with information about the cause of the errors.
+For Section 3 manual pages, this is a list of the values that may be placed in errno in the event of an error, along with information about the cause of the errors.

 ### ENVIRONMENT
 A list of all environment variables that affect the program or function and how they affect it.